Azuro-protocol/protocol-docs/migrate v2/migrate.md

  - Table with Changes in contracts

 _________________
+## V2 :

 <details><summary>Description of important changes in contracts</summary>
 <p>

 ----------------

-If in v1 we operated with events / conditions, then in v2, the "Game" entity appeared.
+If in v1 we operated with events/conditions, then in v2, the "Game" entity appeared.
-In v2, first of all we create a game, now the game contains information about time, league, country, team names, sport ID and now, when the oracle receives information about the postponement of the game He no longer needs to move many conditions inside separately, he only needs to move one game. conditions are now on the contract along with the games
+In v2, first of all we create a game, now the game contains information about time, league, country, team names, sport ID and now, when the oracle receives information about the postponement of the game.
+We no longer need to move many conditions inside separately, only needs to move one game. conditions are now on the contract along with the games

 -----------------

 In v2, we can create multiple sets of contracts, without deploying a new set to different locations each time.
 Now we can create new contracts from the Factory contract and connect them.
 An LP is created at the factory, core and azuro bet connect to it